martinpihrt/OSPy-plugins/plugins/pressure_monitor/README.md

 configuration, pressure input, master state, latest check, safety shutdown and errors through the OSPy system health interface.

+Version 1.1.0 implements the read-only `ospy.provider.v1` contract.
+It exposes the cached binary pressure-present and master-active states; it does not report an invented pressure value in bar or kPa and never reads GPIO on a provider request.

 This plugin checked pressure in pipe, if master station is switched on must be activated pressure sensor.
 If is not sensor activated in a certain time, switches off all station  and sends E-mail with error.
 Prevent safety for master station pump.